Longwood Lancers men's basketball

 The Longwood Lancers men's basketball team is the Division I basketball team that represents Longwood University in Farmville, Virginia.
 Since 2012, the team has competed in the Big South Conference of the National Collegiate Athletic Association.
-Their current head coach is Griff Aldrich, a one-time lawyer and chief financial officer of a private equity firm who formerly served as the recruiting director for UMBC.
+Their current head coach is Ronnie Thomas.
+The Lancers made their first appearance in the NCAA tournament in 2022, followed by another appearance in 2024.